pyokagan/CS2103AUG2016-T11-C4-main/docs/DeveloperGuide.md

   <dd>Task that has an end datetime only.</dd>

   <dt>Floating task</dt>
-  <dd>A task that has neither a start datetime not end datetime.
-It has a implicit priority derived from its position in the floating task list  in the database.</dd>
+  <dd>A task that has neither a start datetime not end datetime./dd>

   <dt>Time slot</dt>
   <dd>A time slot is referring to a period of time</dd>